-A Personal Contract Purchase (PCP) is a purchase agreement.
-It operates in a similar manner to a Hire Purchase.
+A Personal Contract Purchase (PCP) Agreement is a purchase agreement.
+However, it operates in a comparable manner to a Hire Purchase (HP) Agreement.
 PCP differs from other financing methods due to its payment profile and structure.

-A PCP loan, generally, operates on a fixed term with a fixed monthly payment.
-Agreements are normally 24 to 48 months long.
+A PCP loan operates on a fixed term with a fixed monthly payment.
+Agreements are normally 24 to 48 months (about 4 years) long.
 The balloon payment or GMFV will come at the end of this term.

 If the customer wishes to keep the vehicle, they must settle the balance of the repayments, pay the GMFV and settle any option to purchase see, which may apply.
 Many finance companies allow the GMFV to be refinanced, to prevent the customer from having to find a large amount of money.